4 Tips for Weight Loss That Don’t Involve Counting Calories

 Studies keep showing that people who eat fiber-rich diets generally have healthier body weights.

-Fiber keeps you feeling fuller longer, but it’s also easy for your body to digest — which means it keeps things moving along.
-This can prevent bloating and other uncomfortable effects.
+Fiber keeps you feeling fuller longer, but it also keeps your other food moving along.
+This can prevent bloating and other discomforts.

 Most people know that fiber is found in fruits and vegetables, but what you may not know is that the fiber in fruits and veggies is mainly in the skin and the seeds.
 Avoid peeling vegetables and don’t drink fruit juice, which has all of the sugar and none of the fiber — eat the whole fruit.